mbn-ms-dk/gitops/README.md

-# Guide to use FluxCD AKS Extension
+# Guide to to automate image updates with FluxCD on AKS

+The intended workflow:

+1. Create the application
+2. Test locally
+3. Commit and push to GitHub
+4. push image to Azure Container Registry
+5. Kustomize the manifests

 ## Introduction

-This guide will help you to use FluxCD AKS Extension to deploy your application to AKS cluster.
+This guide will help you to use FluxCD to deploy your application to AKS cluster.

-Based on the article [Automate your deployments with FluxCD AKS Extension](https://dev.to/azure/git-going-with-gitops-on-aks-a-step-by-step-guide-using-fluxcd-aks-extension-499m)

-The deployed application is [AKS Store Demo](https://github.com/Azure-Samples/aks-store-demo)

-To start from the beginning, clone or fork this repo, then delete all files except README.md, IMAGE_UPDATES_README.md and manifests folder.
-Then follow the steps below.

 ## Prerequisites